-In terms of possession, control, and access, it was only after prolonged negotiations that on January 17-18, 2022, NARA recovered 15 boxes of the Government's documents from MAL.
+In terms of possession, control, and access, it was only after prolonged negotiations that on January 17-18, 2022, NARA recovered 15 boxes of the government's documents from MAL.
 On June 3, 2022, the Department of Justice recovered 37 documents from Trump's counsel under a DC grand jury subpoena.
 And on August 8, 2022, the FBI recovered approximately 13,000 government documents.
-Until each of the points at which the Government recovered the documents, Trump had possession, control over, or access to the documents.
+Until each of the points at which the government recovered the documents, Trump had possession, control over, or access to the documents.

 The evidence of his possession, control, or access is overwhelming.
 Indeed, Trump's own counsel Christopher Krise told the federal district court in Florida, with reference to the documents recovered in the August 8 search, "What we are talking about here, in the main, are Presidential records in the hands of the 45th President."
 He repeated the statement two more times.
-270 Trump had actual possession of the documents at MAL, in that he knowingly had direct https://www.documentcloud.org/documents/2227/9259-donald-j-trumps-response-in-opposition-to-the-united-states-motion-for-a-partial-stay-pending-appeal.
+Trump had actual possession of the documents at MAL, in that he knowingly had direct physical control over the documents and could at any given time access them at MAL.
+They were kept at the property under his power of command.